meghna-cse/sorting-and-comparison-of-algorithms/README.md

 CSE 5311: Design and Analysis of Algorithms

 Fall'22 Programming Project

-MEGHNA JAGLAN
-Student Id: 1002053631
+*This project was created as part of coursework.

-- The sorting and algorithm comparison can be executed from the UI.
+- The sorting and algorithm comparison can be executed in Java.
-- The algorithm implemented in the UI can also be executed separately in java.
-The java code is present under the folder 'sortingAlgorithmsJava'.

-## How to run the UI

-- Open the 'index.html' file in the browser.
-The browser should support javaScript.
+- The UI is also provided under the 'UI' folder.
+The algorithms for UI have been implemented in JS.